 Taken Up to Eleven when Ultimate Break is introduced later.
 These skills only activate when a player has 5 damage.

 There's also the Damage Trigger Check.
-As you take damage, your Vanguard may grow stronger (so you don't need to defend as much), and in addition, you may draw a card, or even heal some damage.
+As you take damage, your Vanguard may grow stronger (so you don't need to defend as much that turn), and in addition, you may draw a card, or even heal some damage.

 Yu-Gi-Oh!: Number C39: UtopiaRay can only activate its effect if your Life Points are 1000 or less (you start with 8000).